 How do I identify it?
 Poison ivy spreads by roots or by berries/seeds.
 I’ve found plants with extensive root systems everywhere and I have found single plants.
 Birds and animals love to eat the berries so they also carry poison ivy into places it never was before.
 It can be a single plant on the ground, or a bushy overgrowth, or hairy vines climbing a tree.
 The plant can be light green or dark and shiny.
 It can be slightly red in spring but I usually see it green.
 Fall will turn it red and yellow.
 Remember, “leaves of three, let them be” always, always is accurate.
 There are other plants that look like poison ivy like young blackberry leaves but those have thorny stems.
 Poison ivy grows with 3 leaves on one stem, the leaf comes to a point but is not shaped regularly.
 I’ve seen the stem purplish many times.
 The stem of 3 leaves alternates with other stems of 3 leaves.
 I have never identified poison ivy by its berries which are grayish white.
 Below is a picture that shows how poison ivy can look.

 How do I treat the rash?
 If you know that you came into contact with poison ivy wash the area with soap and lukewarm water.
 Remember that urushiol is an oil and you can treat it as such.
 Don’t use hot water, it can open the pores of your skin and help it penetrate further and deeply.
 If the rash appears (within a few days) you can take an antihistamine for the itching.
+There are various kinds of antihistamines so you might want to try a benadryl with a pepsid which are two different types of antihistamines.
 The “second” time I got poison ivy was the worst reaction I had.
 I ended up having to take prednisone orally.
 I learned that what worked for me was taking an antihistamine called Chlortrimeton that has chlorpheniramine maleate in it.
+Each person is different, what works for me may not work for you.
 Some doctors recommend not popping the blisters because it opens your body to infection.
 The problem is that some of the blisters can get very large and burst on their own.
 And no the oozing blisters do NOT spread the oil.
 The rash seems to spread because it can take days to appear.
 Because the itching was intense I also used very hot compresses (as hot as you can take it).
 This tended to actually stop the itching for awhile, especially at night.
 I tried many natural approaches that didn’t work.
 You can find these on the web, my son swears by jewelweed soap.
 Your rash should heal within a couple of weeks.
 Keep it clean and treat the open blisters as you would any other wound.
 See your doctor if it doesn’t get better or there is an infection or it covers a lot of your body, especially the face (eyes).

 Urushiol can be good and bad.
 It can even be found in mangoes and cashews.
 It is here to stay and is getting worse.
 A much-cited study published in 2006 found that a rise in carbon dioxide fueled the growth of the weed and increased the potency of urushiol.
 Poison ivy grows everywhere, even at the edge of playgrounds and manicured lawns.
 So arm yourself with information (some amazing videos on the internet) to protect yourself and the children you are in charge of.